dc4eu/educational-pilot/OfficialDeliverables/DSTRL/pilot1/PAs/dc_4_eu_pilot_1_auas_scenario.md

   - **Relying Party certificate**: Not available (cross-border verification not implemented)
   - **Decentralised Identifiers (DIDs)**: Not applicable
 - **Monitoring and feedback mechanisms**:
-  - Weekly progress updates to WP5
+  - Weekly progress updates to WP5, filled in readyness tracker, filled in KPI results

 ---